 Asian Longhorned Beetle

-This wood-boring insect has infested and killed thousands of trees in New York City, Chicago, Ohio and Toronto and continues to spread.
+This wood-boring insect has infested and killed thousands of trees in New York City, Chicago, Ohio and Toronto.

 If the Asian longhorned beetle became established across the country, it could kill 30 percent of all urban trees, destroy the maple syrup industry and damage the spectacular fall foliage displays of the Midwest and East Coast.

 Learn how to identify Asian longhorned beetles and prevent their spread.

 The emerald ash borer has caused the death of approximately 60 million ash trees in just over a decade.
 First discovered in Michigan in 2002, it has spread to more than 25 states and Canadian provinces.

 Adult emerald ash borers eat ash leaves, but don't do as much damage as the larvae, which eat the inner bark.
 The destruction of the bark eventually kills the trees.